Skip to main content

 +Why do these sales drag so easily?

 Because ownership, heirship, signatures and sometimes remote representation all need to line up.
-The first blind spot slows everything down.
+The first missing or inconsistent element slows everything down.

 Official sources